Vulcan on his forge, the boy makes

 With helmet tip as sharp as the pencils his mother packs for him, and an armored body as blocky as the Lego creations on his nightstand, the graphite warrior has come to life on his math homework.
 The corners of his mouth curve up with delight, and not a moment later, the assignment he holds shoots up

 into his mother’s hands.
 “What is this?
 Why do you waste your time doodling and not studying?” she sighs.
-“Knowledge is the only way you’ll make a difference in this world and a student should prioritize learning above all else!”
+“Having knowledge is the only way you’ll make a difference in this world and you, as a student, should prioritize learning above all else!”

 Touch the picture